 Even if you are hands-off, take a few minutes to complete the risk profile questionnaire and choose the corresponding asset allocation fund that matches your profile.
 You could even choose a retirement date or target-date fund matching your target retirement date.
 Just don’t leave it to the default.

 Review the plan once a year

-Even passive investors should review their portfolio from time to time.
+Even passive investors should review their portfolios from time to time.
 There’s an old saying I am passionate about “If you take care of your money, it will one day take care of you.”
 Taking care of your portfolio means reviewing it.
 My suggestion is at least once per year.
-Here’s a few things you can review:
+Here are a few things you can review: